 - The most popular formal reward/ thanks for volunteers was offering training, ad hoc and formally, followed by paying for expenses.
 The least popular methods were incentives and rewards.

 - When asked what works well, clubs mainly suggested formal training and courses.
-Other suggestions included free sessions, match fees, awards dinner places etc and demonstrating appreciation – thank you’s and certificates (V:IP Award Nomination).
+Other suggestions included free sessions, match fees, awards dinner places etc and demonstrating appreciation – thank you’s and certificates.

 What support is required?